jmbealer/my-knowledge-base/linux-commands.md

-what is the permission symbol for read? r what is the permission symbol for write? w what is the permission symbol for execute? x
+what is the permission symbol for read? r what is the permission symbol for write? w what is the permission symbol for execute? x read (r) allows for file contents to be read or copied write (w) allows for file contents to be modified or overwritten.  allows for files to be added or removed from a directory. execute (x) allows for a file to be run as a process, although script file require read permission as well